Jack LaLanne’s Power Juicers are aimed specifically at people who haven’t juiced before.

 While the warranty coverage is the same for the Anniversary Edition as the other models, this model does have a decidedly better reliability record in online reviews.

 It’s nearly the same price as the others.
-The Anniversary is only $25 more expensive, but offers a huge upgrade in terms of versatility.
+The Anniversary is only a bit more expensive, but offers a huge upgrade in terms of versatility.

 We’re disappointed that the Anniversary Edition doesn’t have many stainless steel parts.
 In terms of build quality and aesthetics, it seems like a bit of a step back from the Deluxe.
 Of course, as some previous buyers pointed out, all the parts that matter on any of these (aside from the cutting assembly) are plastic anyway.